ligato/site/content/cnf/cnf-def.md

 </p>
 </div>

+- Decouples NFs from purpose-built hardware resulting in potential capex and opex savings.
-- Automated "pre-staging" handles projected increased traffic workloads driven by customer growth and/or new services.
+- Automated VNF "pre-staging" handles projected increased traffic workloads driven by customer growth and/or new services.
-- Service Chaining allows a deployment of a customer-facing service from a set of interconnected VNFs.
+- Service Chaining allows a deployment of a customer-facing service built from a set of interconnected VNFs.
 - Well understood performance and scale numbers.
 Proper capacity planning should not yield any surprises.
 - Network architecture and operations affinity with physical networks.
 If you have worked with physical networks, you will not encounter a "sea change" of differences with VNFs.